 Sperrin Hills, Co.
 Tyrone

-A perfect spot for a nature enthusiast’s walk in Tyrone.
+This walking trail in Co Tyrone is the perfect spot for a nature enthusiast.
 With no roads and the aging shepherd's paths fading back into the ground, the walk over the Hills is truly a naturally led one.
 The Hills form a natural barrier overlooking the lush Glenelly Valley.

 Nephin Beg Mountains, Co.
 Mayo